pjablonski123/project-jam/README.md

 1. Gathering and analyzing the application and customer's requirements.
 2. Planning a new architecture.
 3. Preparing a demo.
-4. Preparations for a deployment.
+4. Infrastructure as code.
-5. A workshop for the customer.
+5. Preparations for a deployment.

 ## 1. Gathering and analyzing the application and customer's requirements.